-- Three main methods to be used: - Use of BDN plus additional ship-board fuel stock check at the start and end of reporting period. - Use of regular ship-board fuel stock check and calculation of fuel consumption for the reporting period - Use of fuel flow meters. - The methodology to be specified in SEEMP in the form of a Data Collection Plan.
-SEEMP Part II. - All the relevant data and calculations to be retained by ship for a set period.
+- Three main methods to be used: - Use of BDN plus additional ship-board fuel stock check. - Use of regular ship-board fuel stock check - Use of fuel flow meters. - The methodology to be specified in SEEMP Part II: Data Collection Plan - All the relevant data and calculations to be retained by ship for a set period.